Lynda Baron: Stage

-In 1987, Baron starred in the London production of the musical Follies at the Shaftesbury Theatre.
+In 1987, Baron played Stella in the first London production of the musical Follies at the Shaftesbury Theatre, later recorded.
 In 2007, she starred with Orlando Bloom and Tim Healy in a stage version of In Celebration.
 In May and June 2009, she appeared at the Menier Chocolate Factory in a production of Rookery Nook by Ben Travers.

 From October 2010 to February 2011, Baron starred with Maureen Lipman and Roy Hudd in a West End production of When We Are Married by J.B.
 Priestley.
 In March 2013, she appeared in a production of D.H.
 Lawrence's play The Daughter-in-Law at the Sheffield Crucible.
-She appeared at the Minerva Theatre, Chichester from April to May 2014 in Stevie by Hugh Whitemore, alongside Zoe Wanamaker and Chris Larkin.
+She appeared as the Aunt in Stevie by Hugh Whitemore alongside Zoe Wanamaker and Chris Larkin at the Minerva Theatre, Chichester from April to May 2014.
 Baron again appeared in the play from March to April 2015 at the Hampstead Theatre.

 Baron's other theatre credits include An Inspector Calls, Stepping Out, Entertaining Mr Sloane, and The Full Monty.